Late 1700’s and the early 1800’s

 http://www.rootsweb.com/wimarine

-First Registered Real Estate Transfer….1838
+First Real Estate Transfer….1838

-The first Real Estate transfer in the Menominee River District is dated May 22nd, 1838, and was from Alex McLeod to William Farnsworth & Charles Brush.
+The first Registered Real Estate transfer in the Menominee River District is dated May 22nd, 1838, and was from Alex McLeod to William Farnsworth & Charles Brush.
 The transfer conveyed a mill privilege and a tract of land that embraced an area one mile wide on both sides of the river and extended four miles upriver from its mouth.
 Farnsworth pictured on right.

 The area encompassed virtually all present land in the cities of Marinette and Menominee.
 The two obtained the large tract for a consideration of $1000.
 Farnsworth left Marinette his common law wife a few years later and moved to the Sheboygan river region.
 Although here just 20 years he was very instrumental in our areas early development.